CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~~~~~~~~
 *in* ``string`` *→* ``[integer]``

-Convert a string to an ASCII codes list: All characters must be printable
+Convert a string to an ASCII codes list: All characters must be printable.

 .. code:: lisp